git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 * Use faders like editing knobs: If enabled, the faders execute the same functions as the knobs.
 Handy for e.g. recording automation data.
 * VU meters: Enable if the MCU compatible controller supports the display of VU values.
 * Master VU Meter: Enable if the controller support the protocol extensions for VU values of the master fader.
+* Display colors (Behringer X-Touch): Enables the display back-light colors on the Behringer X-Touch and X-Touch Extender models.
+* Use 7 characters: If enabled, 7 characters are used in the display instead of 6 characters and a blank character.
+Makes sense for devices which do not have one large display but 8 separate ones which have a space in between already.

 ### Extender Setup